Leopoldo Soto Norambuena

-Leopoldo Soto Norambuena is a Chilean Physicist born in Santiago, Chile, on October 14, 1964.
-His publication appears with the name Leopoldo Soto or L. Soto.
-He works at the Comisión Chilena de Energía Nuclear where he founded the Plasma Physics and Nuclear Fusion Laboratory.
+Leopoldo Soto Norambuena (born October 14, 1964), who publishes as Leopoldo Soto, is a Chilean physicist.
+He works at the Comisión Chilena de Energía Nuclear, where he founded the Plasma Physics and Nuclear Fusion Laboratory.
 His main contributions are in experimental physics (plasma physics in particular).

-The group that he created and leads is a pioneer in the miniaturization of dense plasma focus devices which can reproduce, on a scale basis, similar physics as the ones obtained in large devices which are only available in large laboratories of the world.
-Due to Soto's contributions, it is possible to develop relevant research in dense transient plasmas using small devices.
+The group that he created and leads works on miniaturizing dense plasma focus devices which can produce similar physics to that obtained in large devices which are only available in large laboratories around the world.